Bolmstead/Freebay/README.md

 ## About The Project

 FreeBay is an eBay clone that allows users to search for and bid on fake products.
-Each product has an auction time limit and the highest bid at the end of the limit, "wins" the product.
-A user will receive a notification based on activity within the app such as, winning a product, being outbid, or receiving a daily reward.
+Each product has an auction time limit and the user with the highest bid at the end of the limit, "wins" the product.
+Notifications are sent to users based on activity within the app such as, winning a product, being outbid, or receiving a daily reward.
 A user's notifications, highest bids, and products won can all be viewed on their profile.
-Any user can view any profile, however notifications can only be seen by the owner.
+All profiles are public, however notifications can only be seen by the owner.
 <br><br/>
   <p align="center">
     <img src="public/Images/Profile.png?raw=true" width=800>
   </p>
-Once a user creates an account, they receive $100 freeBay bucks to bid on any products.
+Once a user creates an account, they receive $100 freeBay bucks to bid on products.
 They can also receive $100 each time they login on a separate day.
 On a product's detail page, a user can see all of the products information along with an auction countdown timer and the current bidder.
 <br><br/>
   <p align="center">
     <img src="public/Images/Productpage.png?raw=true" width=800>
   </p>

-Each product's condition, rating, number of ratings, and auction end time are generated randomly, however all other product data in freeBay was scraped from a variety of Amazon's Best Sellers web pages using Python.
+Each product's condition, rating, number of ratings, and auction end time are generated randomly, however all other product data is in freeBay has been scraped from a variety of Amazon's Best Sellers web pages using Python.
 The products are then pulled and manipulated to the frontend website by calling the [backend API](https://github.com/freebay-backend).
+Since auction starting prices are usually lower than the item's market price, each product's starting bid is 2/3 of the scraped Amazon price.
 <br><br/>

   <p align="center">